nounsDAO/nouns-monorepo/README.md

 The [punks bots](packages/punks-bots) package contains a bot that monitors for changes in Punks auction state and notifies everyone via Twitter and Discord.

-### nouns-contracts
+### punks-contracts

-The [nouns contracts](packages/nouns-contracts) is the suite of Solidity contracts powering Nouns DAO.
+The [punks contracts](packages/punks-contracts) is the suite of Solidity contracts powering Punks DAO.

 ### punks-sdk